 Getting rid of velvetgrass by hand pulling is effective.
 Of course, this only works where the weed is present in small concentrations.
 Frequent mowing or grazing is also effective in preventing the spread, by removing the flower heads and the subsequent seed.

 As a last resort, you might also try spot applications of glyphosate or atrazine and diuron.
-Because these are non-selective, use care when applying.
+Since these are non-selective, use care when applying.
 Make sure the day is wind free and apply at the rates recommended by the manufacturer.
 Use protective clothing and obey the package cautions.

 Note: Chemical control should only be used as a last resort, as organic approaches are safer and more environmentally friendly.